Click HERE to Pre-Order and SAVE!

 “Listen, I want to find Sarah more than anyone.
 You keep asking the same questions, over and over.
 I have no reason to hide anything from you or anyone else.”

-“You were the last one to see Ms. Campbell, and we have very little else to go on.
-You claim to have driven to Boone on Saturday, but you have no one to verify your whereabouts.”
+“You were the last one to see Ms. Campbell, and we have little else to go on.
+You claim to have driven to Boone on Saturday, but no one can verify your whereabouts during the day.”

 “Okay.
 Just relax,” Phillips said.
 “We’re trying to make sure we don’t overlook anything.”